HiberGlobal/api/README.md

 Note that the `WebhookSelection` message contains a `TagSelection` as well.
 This is another selection object, used to filter webhooks by tags.

-The `Pagination` message is used for to paginate the result.
+The `Pagination` message is used to paginate the result.
 It's a simple page size and page number combination (where 0 is the first page).
 The `Pagination.Result` message also contains `size` and `page`, but has corrected the `size` field to a maximum value (or default value if it was 0).